 Procurement Built for Canada

-Canoe’s group procurement approach is designed with the public sector in mind, offering choice
+Canoe’s group procurement approach is designed with the public sector in mind, offering choice and flexibility while ensuring compliance with trade agreements.
+By leveraging the collective strength of over 6,000 Canadian organizations, Canoe members access competitively sourced contracts that deliver:

 - Faster Access to Critical Goods and Services: Procurement bottlenecks can slow access to essential goods and services during economic volatility.
 With contracts already tendered on the public sector’s behalf, group procurement provides organizations with direct access to pre-approved suppliers without sacrificing quality or due diligence.
 This faster access allows public sector organizations to expedite procurement while maintaining compliance with relevant trade regulations.